Noda, Chiba

 Noda (野田市, Noda-shi) is a city located in the northwestern corner of Chiba Prefecture, Japan.
 As of 1 December 2020, the city had an estimated population of 154,114 in 69,191 households and a population density of 1500 persons per km2.
 The total area of the city is 103.54 sqkm.
 The city is famous for its production of soy sauce.

 Geography

 Noda is the northernmost city in Chiba Prefecture, and the 36th parallel north passes through it.
-It is about 40 kilometers from then prefectural capital at Chiba, and 30 to 40 kilometers from central Tokyo.
+It is about 40 kilometers from the prefectural capital at Chiba, and 30 to 40 kilometers from central Tokyo.
 The city center is surrounded by rivers on three sides, with the Shimōsa Plateau, the Tone River to the east of the city, the Edo River to the west, and the Tone Canal to the south.
 Ibaraki Prefecture is on the opposite bank across the Tone River, and Saitama Prefecture is on the opposite bank across the Edo River.